Michael Dunn

 Profile

-Dr Michael Dunn is an Associate Professor and the Director of Undergraduate Education at the Centre for Biomedical Ethics in the Yong Loo Lin School of Medicine.
-He works across bioethics, health care ethics, medical law, socio-legal studies, and health/social care services research.
-He specialises in teaching ethics and law to medical students and to health and social care professionals.
+Dr Michael Dunn is an Associate Professor and the Director of Education at the Centre for Biomedical Ethics (CBmE) in the Yong Loo Lin School of Medicine.

-Michael has written more than 80 peer-reviewed academic journal articles and book chapters, and authored/edited 6 books.
-He has also obtained over S$6m in competitive research grants, as either principal investigator or co-investigator.
+Michael has written more than 100 peer-reviewed journal articles and book chapters, authored or edited 6 books, and obtained over S$6m in competitive research grants.

 Michael obtained his undergraduate and postgraduate degrees from the University of Cambridge in the UK.